Laura Harring: Acting

-Harring is most well known for her performance in David Lynch's film Mulholland Drive (2001), opposite Naomi Watts and Justin Theroux.
+Harring is best known for her performance in David Lynch's 2001 movie Mulholland Drive, opposite Naomi Watts and Justin Theroux.
 She played both the characters of Rita (an amnesiac who names herself after Rita Hayworth when seeing the name on a poster for the movie Gilda) and Camilla.
 In response to her performance and the choice of her for the role, film critic Roger Ebert wrote, "Not many actresses would be bold enough to name themselves after Rita Hayworth, but Harring does, because she can.
 Slinky and voluptuous in clinging gowns, all she has to do is stand there and she's the first good argument in 55 years for a Gilda remake."
 Comparisons were also made between Harring and Ava Gardner by the International Herald Tribune.
 In 2002, she was awarded the American Latino Media Arts (ALMA) Award for Outstanding Actress in a Feature Film for her performance.
 Harring went on to work twice more with Lynch—as an anthropomorphic rabbit in the limited series Rabbits (2002) and in a cameo appearance in Inland Empire (2006).

 In 2002, she appeared in John Q, and was female lead opposite Jean-Claude Van Damme in Derailed.
 In 2003, she starred in Mi Casa, Su Casa together with Barbara Eden.
 In 2004, she was the spoiled wife of antagonist Mr. Saint (John Travolta), Livia Saint in the movie adaptation of Marvel Comics's The Punisher.
-In 2005, Harring starred in the independent film The King, and later had roles in Nancy Drew, Love in the Time of Cholera, The Caller, and Drool, where she plays an abused wife fleeing her husband.
+In 2005, Harring starred in the independent film The King, and later had roles in Nancy Drew, Love in the Time of Cholera, The Caller, and Drool, in which she plays an abused wife fleeing her husband.

 In 2006, Harring joined the cast of FX's crime drama, The Shield, as defense attorney Rebecca Doyle, appearing in nine episodes of season five.
 In the role, she is hired by lead character Vic Mackey to protect his team of corrupt police officers against an Internal Affairs investigation.
-From 2009 to 2010, she also had a recurring role as Evelyn Bass/Elizabeth Fisher in The CW series Gossip Girl.
+From 2009 to 2010, she also appeared in four episodes as Evelyn Bass/Elizabeth Fisher in The CW series Gossip Girl.
 In the show, she plays a woman posing as the long-lost mother of the character Chuck Bass, before her deceit is discovered by the other characters.
 She also guest-starred on Law & Order: Special Victims Unit in 2003, Law & Order: Criminal Intent in 2010, and NCIS: Los Angeles in 2012 and 2016.
 Harring was also cast in the independent film The Loner directed by Daniel Grove.
 In 2016 she was cast in the English-language remake of the film Inside, and in Legendary's first digital film The Thinning, alongside Logan Paul and Peyton List.
 In 2022, she appeared in the romantic comedy Father of the Bride playing Diego Boneta's mother.

 Personal life

 In 1987, Harring married Count Carl-Eduard von Bismarck-Schönhausen, great-great-grandson of Otto von Bismarck.
-Though the couple divorced in 1989, she retains the title of Countess von Bismarck-Schönhausen.
+They divorced after two years of marriage in 1989.